Embattled Cal football coach Jeff Tedford has one of the NFL's biggest stars in his corner.

 "They would be losing the greatest coach in their history if they make a change," Rodgers said Thursday in a phone interview with this newspaper.

-The Bears (3-8) close their season Saturday at Oregon State.
-Tedford, the winningest coach in school history, is scheduled to meet with athletic director Sandy Barbour on Sunday to discuss his future.
+The Bears, 3-8, close their season Saturday at Oregon State.
+Tedford, the winningest coach in school history, is scheduled to meet with Cal athletic director Sandy Barbour on Sunday to discuss his future.

 Rodgers led the Bears to a 10-2 record in 2004 and the brink of a long-awaited Rose Bowl bid.
 "I'm still upset about that," he said.

-He remains the most successful of many professional players Tedford's program has developed, having led Green Bay to the Super Bowl title after the 2010 season, then winning league MVP honors in 2011.
+He remains the most successful of many professional players Tedford's program has developed, having led Green Bay to a championship in Super Bowl XLV after the 2010 season, then winning league MVP honors a year later.

 Rodgers said the new facilities -- renovated Memorial Stadium and the year-old high-performance training center -- finally put Cal on even footing with its conference rivals.

-"I'd say give him an opportunity to recruit with the kind of facilities we have now," Rodgers said.
+"I'd say give him an opportunity to recruit with the kind of facilities that teams we have in the Pac-12 now," Rodgers said.
 "They've been talking about the facility at Cal since I was recruited there in the winter of 2002.

-"It's different when you can bring in recruits and show them a 100-yard weight room and the kind of stadium we've created now with the (premium-seat) boxes and the fan level."
+"It's different when you can bring in recruits and show them a 100-yard weight room and the kind of stadium we've created now with the (premium-seat) boxes and the fan level up there."

 Rodgers said he has not talked with Tedford about his job status.